 The current trend for iOS music apps is gradually moving away from Audiobus and Inter-App Audio compatibility towards AUv3, where users can open their effect and instrument apps directly within the host app.
 However plenty of great apps are yet to use AUv3 so you’ll likely find that AudioBus 3 is still a worthwhile investment.

-Unlike desktop, there’s no easy way to organise your audio files, so if you’re planning to work with a lot of samples or audio files then Audioshare is an absolute must.
-The app provides a simple way to organise your files and perform basic editing, such as trimming the audio files.
+Unlike desktop, there’s no easy way to organise your audio files on iOS, so if you’re planning to work with a lot of samples or audio files then Audioshare is an absolute must.
+The app provides a simple way to organise your files and perform basic editing.

 AudioShare is also essential for any AUM user, as any recordings you make within AUM are automatically sent to AudioShare where you can quickly edit them.

 So there you have it! everything you could possibly need to build your very own iOS studio.